juliandeleonguerrero/Worldbuilding-Obsidian-Template/worldbuilding-template/Material/Material.md

+---
+tags:
+- material
+---
 # Material
 The Material folder is meant to contain physical circumstances in your world not described in other sections.
 # Folder Organization
 ## Afflictions
-Disease and pestilence can be stored here.
+Notes on disease, infection, and pestilence can be stored here.
 ## Magic
 Interesting spells, rituals, and the laws of magic itself can be stored here.
 ## Metaphysics